nbened/AWS-Lambda-Python-Docker-Boilerplate/README.md

 - Docker Image Deployment: Up to 10 GB for lambda functions
 - Use lambda fortasks less than 15 minutes and don't need a GPU - so anything you're doing on a mac air
 - Use ec2 for stuff you couldn't serve locally on your mac air even if you wanted to
+- Don't discount docker desktop - it's a GUI that can help you keep track of all this, even when you're comfortable with CLI

 # Specific notes
 * `cdk init app --language typescript` to create this file and directory from scratch (bare bones, less clear)